Flag of Komi-Permyak Okrug

-The flag of Komi-Permyak Okrug, a federal subject of the Russian Federation, is a horizontal tricolor of red, white, and blue.
+The flag of Komi-Permyak Okrug, a former federal subject of the Russian Federation, is a horizontal tricolor of red, white, and blue.
 In the center of the white stripe there is a red bear, and in the center of the red stripe a perna emblem in white.
 The perna is the cultural symbol of the Komi-Permyak people.

 The proportions of the flag are 2:3.
 It was adopted on October 14, 2007, 2 years after the Komi-Permyak Okrug was formed following the merging of Komi-Permyak Autonomous Okrug and Perm Oblast on December 1, 2005.

 Flag of Komi-Permyak Autonomous Okrug

 The Komi-Permyak Autonomous Okrug adopted its first flag on February 12, 1996.
 It was a horizontal tricolor of red, white and blue, with a red perna symbol in the center of the white stripe.
 The proportions of the flag were originally 2:3, but it was changed to 1:2 on June 27, 1997.